miniclip/eredis/MIGRATION.md

-# Migration Plan
+# Migration guide

-Whenever there's an interface BREAKING CHANGE (a change in the project's major version), required migration instructions will be detailed in this file.
+Whenever there's an interface breaking change (a change in the project's major version), required migration instructions will be detailed in this file.

 ## From [2.x] to [3.x]

 ### Update

 - your code to depend on types from `eredis:` and `lhttpc_client:` and not (imported) `eredis.hrl` and `eredis_sub.hrl` (a simple `dialyzer` procedure should put into evidence what is mis-specified)

 ### Remove